Hapag-Lloyd/dist-comm-vis/README.md

 up-to-date as it is generated automatically based on the current version of the software.

 ## Features
-- none so far.
-Early alpha stage.
+- extract JAX RS endpoints
+- writing a `model.json` file

 ## Planned Features
-- extract JAX RS endpoints
 - extract endpoints from Swagger YAML
 - create DOT file for visualization via [GraphViz](https://gitlab.com/graphviz/graphviz)
+- support user defined scanners for endpoints